 - Wawel Royal Cathedral of SS.
 Stanislaus and Wenceslas: Nave, choir, chapels & Royal Crypts

-This morning we shall follow the so-called ‘Royal Way’ which was the traditional route taken by Polish monarchs to their coronations in the cathedral on Wawel Hill.
-We will then visit the Wawel Hill where the Vistulians built a medieval fortress which with time became a large castle and cathedral.
+This morning we shall follow the so-called ‘Royal Way’, which was the traditional route taken by Polish monarchs to their coronations in the cathedral on Wawel Hill.
+We will then visit the Wawel Hill, where the Vistulians built a medieval fortress which, with time, became a large castle and cathedral.
 As the site of royal coronations and burials for 500 years, the cathedral and castle were extended and embellished by successive rulers.
 More than any other place in Poland, it is a showcase of the country’s history.
 As a symbol of national identity, the cathedral and castle at Wawel hold a similar position in the hearts of the Poles as the Prague Cathedral and Castle do for the Czechs.

-We next visit the Royal Castle.
+We begin in the Royal Castle.
 An earlier Gothic fortress was rebuilt in 1502-6 for Sigismund I Jagiellon as a splendid Renaissance four-winged palace designed by the Italian architects.
 It has retained this aspect despite some later alterations.
 After the court transferred to Warsaw, Wawel castle was neglected.
 Yet, despite the depredations of the Swedes, Prussians and Austrians (who replaced the original Gothic fortifications with the present massive brick walls) and the loss of many treasures, the complex, restored since World War II, is undoubtedly one of the most splendid Renaissance residences in Central Europe.

 The castle’s courtyard has magnificent arcades and windows in pristine Florentine Renaissance style.
 We visit the State Rooms including the spectacular Senators’ Hall and Throne Hall.
 Among the treasure in these rooms are the 140 or so Flemish tapestries that were commissioned by the last Jagiellon king, Sigismund August in the late 15th century.
 This collection, featuring biblical themes, landscapes and mythological subjects, is one of the largest and most important in Europe.

-In the evening we will attend a symphonic concert by the Krakow Philharmonic Orchestra at the historic Krakow Philharmonic Hall.
+In the evening we will attend a symphonic concert, Ludwig van Beethoven’s Missa Solemnis, Op.
+123, by the Krakow Philharmonic Orchestra at the historic Krakow Philharmonic Hall.
 Krakow has a proud history of classical music, with a symphonic orchestra playing concerts in the city from as early as 1909 until the outbreak of World War II.
 During the war, the General Government Philharmonic was composed of Polish musicians and conducted by Germans, and the orchestra even became known as one of the best in Europe, as well as being a haven for musicians who could otherwise have faced concentration camps and death.
 After the war, the Krakow Philharmonic was established in February 1945 as the first one in Poland, and used their current building, a former Catholic House built in 1931 at ul.
 Zwierzyniecka 1, as the philharmonic hall from that time.
 Of particular significance is the magnificent organ by Johannes Klais-Orgelbau.
 (Overnight Krakow) B

 Day 4: Saturday 10 June, Krakow – Wieliczka – Auschwitz – Krakow